SAP/ui5-webcomponents/docs/How To Use.md

 Again, normally you won't need to do this manually, but your framework will do it for you.

-Now let's have a look at a Web Component that only accepts certain children:
+Now let's have a look at a Web Component that is intended to have only certain children:

 ```html
 <ui5-tabcontainer id="tc1" fixed collapsed show-overflow>